reusserdesign/CSS-Conventions/README.md

 Different CSS preprocessors have different features, functionality, and syntax.
 Your conventions should be extended to accommodate the particularities of any preprocessor in use.
 The following guidelines are in reference to Sass.

-* Limit nesting to 1 level deep.
+* Try to limit nesting to 1 level deep.
 Reassess any nesting more than 2 levels deep.
 This prevents overly specific CSS selectors.
+* Do not add a new line between each nested rule.
+This creates unnecessary clutter.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
 Preference to avoid nesting that spreads over more than 20 lines.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements.